neondatabase/website/content/docs/guides/autoscaling-guide.md

 A project is a top-level object in the Neon object hierarchy.
 You can think of it as a container for all other objects, including branches and compute endpoints.

 Enabling Autoscaling when you create a project allows you to set _Autoscaling_ default settings for all compute endpoints created in your project.
-You can adjust _Autoscaling_ settings for individual compute endpoints afterward, but setting desired defaults when creating a project will save you from having to configure these settings for each compute later on.
+You can adjust _Autoscaling_ settings for individual compute endpoints afterward, but setting defaults when creating a project saves you from having to configure the settings for each compute later on.

 To configure Autoscaling default settings at project creation time: